splunk/public-o11y-docs/alerts-detectors-notifications/autodetect-list.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - Description: Generates an alert when the number of profiling messages that are dropped due to throttling is above the specified threshold.
-- SignalFlow function: See the ``operational.flow`` function in :new-page:`SignalFlow library <https://github.com/signalfx/signalflow-library/blob/master/library/signalfx/detectors/autodetect/apm/operational.flow>` repository on GitHub.
+- SignalFlow function: See the APM ``operational.flow`` function in :new-page:`SignalFlow library <https://github.com/signalfx/signalflow-library/blob/master/library/signalfx/detectors/autodetect/apm/operational.flow#L4>` repository on GitHub.

 The following table shows customizable arguments for this detector.
 To learn how to use and customize AutoDetect detectors, see :ref:`autodetect`.